Early-Career Artist Project Grant

 Grant Intention: This grant supports the creation of a new public art project by a MN-based early-career artist.

 Forecast Equity Commitment

 Forecast seeks to fund a diverse group of artists working in a range of public art practices and media.
 We place particular emphasis on supporting and amplifying the artistic work of artists of color, female artists, LGBTQ artists, immigrant artists, artists from rural communities, as well as non-traditional public artists.
 It is our value that our applicants, panelists, and grantees reflect the racial, cultural, gender, artistic, and geographic diversity of our state, and the stories and perspectives of the artists and communities we serve.
 Artists of color are strongly encouraged to apply.

 Early-Career Artist Project Grants support the creation of a temporary or permanent public artwork anywhere in the state of Minnesota by an early-career, Minnesota-based artist.

 Projects may be additionally supported by public or nonprofit agencies, or through in-kind sources, however, private commissions are not eligible.

 The project site must be secured/uploaded by the application deadline on October 16, 2019 (written documentation of site approval is required for this grant).
-For further assistance please RSVP for The ABCs of Site Permissions workshop hosted at Forecast Public Art on Thursday, July 25, 2019.

 - What is Public Art?
 Broadly speaking, public art is artwork in the public realm, regardless of whether it is situated on public or private property, or whether it is supported through public or private funding.
 It can range from temporary to permanent work, murals to sculptures, interventions, performances, storytelling, iron pours, sound and light projects, dance and spoken word.
 It is free and accessible to all members of a community.